 Students must register online to attend a face-to-face New Student Orientation.
-After new students have submitted all required documents needed for admissions to GNTC and have been accepted to attend the college, information about the orientations, and about how to register for an orientation session, will be provided to them via student email account and through the mail.
+After new students have submitted all required documents needed for admission to GNTC and have been accepted to attend the college, information about the orientations, and about how to register for an orientation session, will be provided to them via their student email account.

-If, after attending the new student face-to-face orientation, you have questions about your enrollment at GNTC, information can be obtained by accessing the menu to the left.
-Or, you can always visit a GNTC Help Center located on any GNTC campus.
-Good luck with your educational endeavors, and please know that faculty and staff are available to provide support and assistance with any questions you may have regarding your enrollment at GNTC.
+If, after attending the new student face-to-face orientation, you have questions about your enrollment, visit a GNTC Help Center located on any GNTC campus for assistance.